phpbits/easy-login-styler/readme.txt

 == Description ==

-Get the simpliest WordPress login page that you can easily white labeled just by uploading logo and background image.
+Get the simplest WordPress login page that you can easily white labeled just by uploading logo and background image.
 That's it!

 [vimeo https://vimeo.com/206392470]